 The Quran teaches us that God has sent prophets and messengers to humanity in different times and places to communicate His message.
 These are chosen from human beings who delivered God’s guidance and teaching to their people about how to properly worship God and live their lives.
 In essence, all of them delivered the message to find the peace of life through submission and devotion to God, One Almighty Creator following His guidance.
 We are not only told about both prophet (nabiy in Arabic) and messenger (rasuul in Arabic) in the Quran but we are also informed of their role to their communities:

-[2:213] The people has been one community as God has raised up the prophets as bearers of good news and warners, and He has sent down with them the scripture with the truth that it may judge between the people in what they have differed in it.
-And has not differed in it except those who have been given it after what has come to them the clear proofs due to jealousy between themselves.
-Then God has guided those who have believed that which they have differed in it of the truth with His permission.
-And God guides whomever He wills to a straight path.
+[2:213] Mankind had been a single community as God has raised up (from them) the prophets as bearers of good news and bearers of warning and has sent down with them the scripture with the truth to judge between of the people in what they had differed in it.
+And it had been differed in it except those who had been given it what had come to them the clear proofs other than out of jealousy between themselves.
+Then God has guided those who have believed to what they had differed in it of the truth with His permission, and God guides whoever He wills to a straight path.

-[3:79] It has not been for a human that God gives him the scripture and the wisdom and the prophethood, then he says to the people, “You shall be worshipers of me other than God, except you shall be worshipers of Lord because of that you have been teaching the scripture and because of that you have been studying (it).”
+[3:79] It has not been for a human that God gives him the scripture and the wisdom and the prophethood, then he says to the people, “You shall be worshipers of me other than God, except you shall be worshipers of Lord because of that you have been to teach the scripture and because of that you have been to study (it).”

 [19:30] He (Jesus) said: “Indeed, I am a servant of God.
 He has given me the scripture and has made me a prophet.”

 The term ‘Scripture’ is consistently associated with ‘prophets’ in the Quran.
 Hence, some people who are inspired by God to deliver the scriptures to their communities are prophets while some people who are inspired by Him to perform certain duty to their communities are messengers.
 By definition, both prophets and messengers delivered God’s message to their communities but the messengers who delivered the scripture, are referred to prophets.
-Now it is noteworthy that all prophets are messengers while all messengers are not prophets.
+Thus, there is a clear distinction between the two terms, prophet and messenger that all prophets are messenger, while all messengers are not prophet, and this concept does not only help us to appropriate interpretation of certain verses in the Quran, but also help us to identify who are mentioned as prophets out of the many unknown number of messengers sent to guide the humanity.

-Now, if we count the number of prophets named in the Quran, we find a total of 20 prophets.
-These names are found in different verses of the Quran, but if we read verses 83-86 of Surah 6 and 41-56 of Surah 19, we have 19 names, and then we get another name while we read the verse 40 of Surah 33.
-Hence, these are the ones to whom God has given scripture, wisdom and prophethood, more specifically each of them has given an edition of His scripture:
+Now, if we count the number of prophets mentioned by name in the Quran, we find a total of 20 prophets.
+These names are found in different verses and surahs of the Quran, but God has blessed us to confirm these names if we read the verses 83-86 of Surah 6 and 41-56 of Surah 19, we have 19 names, and then we get another name from the verse 40 of Surah 33.
+Hence, here are the names to whom God has given scripture, wisdom and prophethood, more specifically each of them has given an edition of His scripture from a Mother Scripture with Him (43:4):

 1. Enoch (19:56)